AmanVattoli/netflix-releases-analysis/README.md

 ### Data Analysis
 - **SQL Views Creation**: Created SQL views to analyze various aspects of the data:
-  - Popular Genres
+  - Popular genres
-  - Number of Releases Over Time (2015-2021)
+  - Number of releases over time
-  - Number of Releases In Each Country
+  - Number of releases in each country

 ### Data Visualization
 - **Tool Used**: Visualized the results using Tableau based on the created views.